Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/JOURNEY_IMPLEMENTATION_PLAN.md

 **Objective:** Integrate the financial and packing features into the Journey model.

--   [x] **Financials:**
+-   [ ] **Financials:**
-    -   [x] On the Journey details page, implement the logic to fetch all associated trips and calculate the aggregated "Total Journey Budget" and "Total Journey Spend."
-    -   [x] Display these aggregated totals in a new "Journey Financials" summary card.
+    -   [ ] **Server-Side Aggregation:** To improve performance and reduce cost, financial totals for a Journey will be calculated and stored directly on the `Journey` document.
+        -   **Implementation:** When a trip's `budget` or `expenses` change, a server-side process (initially in the API, ideally a Cloud Function) will be triggered to update `totalJourneyBudget` and `totalJourneySpend` fields on the parent `Journey` document.
+    -   [ ] **UI:** The Journey details page will display these aggregated totals from the Journey document for a fast, efficient user experience.
 -   [ ] **Packing Assistant:**
     -   [ ] **Trip-Level (Tactical):** Confirm the existing Packing Assistant works correctly on a per-trip basis within a journey.
     -   [ ] **Journey-Level (Strategic):** Implement the new "AI Packing Planner" on the Journey details page.
-This AI flow will take the *entire* journey's details as input and produce a high-level strategic packing plan (e.g., "Pack winter clothes in long-term storage until you reach Victoria").
+This AI flow will take the *entire* journey's details as input and produce a high-level strategic packing plan.
+    -   [ ] **CRITICAL - Security:** Ensure all AI functionality is handled through secure, server-side Genkit flows (as is current practice), with no API keys ever exposed to the client.

--   **Verification:** A user can view the total cost of a journey and can generate both a strategic packing plan for the whole journey and a tactical checklist for each individual leg.
+**Verification:** A user can view the total cost of a journey and can generate both a strategic packing plan for the whole journey and a tactical checklist for each individual leg.

 ---